scribe-security/actions/README.md

 Verify targets against a signed attestation. \
 Note: `docker` in target `type` field (is not accessible because it requires docker daemon (containerized actions) \
-Default attestation config: `sigstore-config` - sigstore (Fulcio, Rekor).
-Gensbom will look for both a bom or slsa attestation to verify against
+Default attestation config: `sigstore-config` - sigstore (Fulcio, Rekor). gensbom will look for both a bom or slsa attestation to verify against

 ```YAML
 - name: gensbom verify